 The Metropolitan Milwaukee Association of Commerce (MMAC) is a great place for businesses looking to go big time.
 If you’re hoping to some day hire bunches of folks or sell the business for millions, then this is the place for you!
 These are blazer-wearing big shots who have money to invest and services to outsource.
 Check them out if you are in the business-to-business market for sure.

 If the idea of trying to get out of the house for a night of networking is enough to make you freeze, there are plenty of resources online that could help.
 If you’re looking for mom-centric, “make your dreams come true” virtual life coaches, I am partial to Leonie Dawson, Emily Ley, and Lara Casey.
 Also, check out Diana Kerr.
 She’s a local gal with great encouragement for Christian women.
+This site with Women’s Business Resources can also be a great place to start if you are at Square One and wondering how to tkae that first step.

 If you’ve got a dream that just won’t quit, I have faith you can make it happen!
 If you have other resources we should know about it, I’d love to see them in the comments.
 If you need a personal cheerleader to get you started, well, put that below, too.
 I love to see folks make their plans come alive and would be happy to help however I can!